stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 <!-- endbuild -->
 ```

 When you save the file, your browser will refresh and you'll have the new library ready to use.
-More importantly, our `TodosCollection` will have it ready to use.
+More specifically, `TodosCollection` will have it ready to use.

 ### `scripts/collections/todo-model.js`